Old Myths Die Hard

 Black cats already have it hard in shelters, according to Andrea.
-“Because of their common color, they are the cats who are most likely to be overlooked in favor of cats with more varied color patterns,” she says.
-“Black cats often take two to three times longer to get adopted.
+“Because of their common color, they are often overlooked in favor of cats with more varied color patterns,” she says.
+“Black cats often take longer to get adopted.
 The last thing we want to do is put up barriers that make it even harder for them to find loving homes.”

 But that doesn’t mean that shelters should give cats away without first getting to know the adopters.
 “We have a thorough adoption process at the Kentucky Humane Society,” says Robin Vincent, Shelter Operations Director.
 “Our adoption counselors get to know each potential adopter, which helps ensure that every pet is adopted into a home that truly wants them.”